chunmusic/Store-location-recommendation/README.md

 # Store Location Recommendation

-## This project focuses on recommending and optimizing store location around Sendai, Japan area.
+#### This project focuses on recommending and optimizing store location around Sendai, Japan area.

-### K-Means algorithm was used in this project to determine mutual common groups and make decision in which are the best location for running business.
+#### K-Means algorithm was used in this project to determine mutual common groups and make decision in which are the best location for running business.

+#### This project is based on Data-Science-Skill-up Training II, Tohoku University.